 The plant is also said to have medicinal properties.

-Different parts of the plant, including the root, leaves or fruit are used in herbal medicine to treat a number of ailments.
+Different parts of the plant, including the root, leaves, or fruit, are used in herbal medicine to treat several ailments.